takuseno/d3rlpy/README.md

 ## other features
 Basically, all features are available with every algorithm.

+- [x] evaluation metrics in a scikit-learn scorer function style
 - [x] ensemble Q function with bootstrapping
 - [x] [delayed policy updates](https://arxiv.org/abs/1802.09477)
 - [x] parallel cross validation with multiple GPU